How to Seal Painted Furniture Properly - Regained Relics

 The easiest way to choose a sealer is to start with the look and feel you are after.

-If you want stronger protection and easier wipeability, a water-based topcoat is usually the better fit.
+If you want stronger protection and easier wipeability, a water based topcoat like Ultra Guard or Tough Coat is usually the better fit.
 This is often ideal for tabletops, desks, dining furniture, and busy family pieces.
 It tends to offer more durability than wax and is a practical choice when function needs to lead.

-If you want a very natural, low-sheen finish with a gentle richness, hemp oil can be a beautiful option on some painted surfaces.
+If you want a very natural, low-sheen finish with a gentle richness, Hemp Oil Wood Finish can be a beautiful option on some painted surfaces.
 It is especially loved by makers who want a more organic look rather than a traditional coated feel.
-It does, however, have its own learning curve and is not the universal answer for every project.
+It is also wonderful to "wet sand" with.
+It leaves a buttery soft finish after you wipe it down.
+That does, however, have its own learning curve and is not the universal answer for every project.

 This is where product quality matters.
 A well-made finishing product is easier to apply, more predictable, and less likely to leave you frustrated with streaks, yellowing, or tackiness.